 Most drivers likely do not intend to cause collisions, yet various mistakes behind the wheel can lead to dangerous situations on the road.
 There are numerous actions that could lead a driver to make a mistake and end up causing a serious car accident.
 These actions may be intentionally reckless, such as speeding or driving while intoxicated.
 Other times, a driver may become distracted, inhibiting his or her ability to spot and avoid dangers in the road.

 When a driver drinks alcohol or takes drugs before driving, he or she places others on the roadways in significant danger.
-According to the Centers for Disease Control and Prevention (CDC), 3,046 people died in drunk driving accidents in Louisiana between 2003 and 2012.

 When someone with a blood alcohol concentration of 0.08% or higher gets behind the wheel, he or she is illegally operating the vehicle, according to state law in Louisiana.
 Those who have alcohol in their bloodstream when driving have a loss of inhibition and delayed reaction time, which impair the ability to operate a vehicle safely.